elizabethguy86/Run_Recommender/README.md

 The proposed solution to the route finding issue is to utilze runs collected from other Strava members and recommend runs based on similarity to a list of preferred location proximity, distance, and elevation gain.
 This application utilizes the Strava API to collect runs, approved by users through this [link](https://route.dsi.link/)(see also [this_github](https://github.com/elizabethguy86/runpaw)).

+**Model:**
+The model takes in running routes from approved Strava users.
+The json data is converted into a dictionary and read into a pandas dataframe with the following features:  'upload_id','average_speed','distance', 'elapsed_time','total_elevation_gain','type','start_date_local','start_latlng','end_latlng', 'map'].
+Only activities of 'type' == 'run' are utilized.
+The resultant dataframe is further filtered by examining the great circle distance from the current location to the 'start_latlng'.
+If the activity start distance is <= the user-specified distance away from their preferrd location, the activity is included.
+The user then specifies their preferred distance to run and elevation gain.
+The 20 most similar runs based on euclidean distance are then selected, grouped by hierarchical clustering according to cosine similarity, and 5 routes are selected from the resultant groups.
+Groups with large numbers of runs are prioritized for selection.

 **Instructions:**
 Use `Setup_Initial_DataFrame.py` as a template to create your initial dataframe of activities.
 Uses instance of the Activities class to create a dataframe containing features specified in the cols variable.
 Note that user tokens (required for data access) are stored in a MongoDB on AWS in this instance.
 Thus, code to extract tokens will differ from situation to situation.